-- Have a strong research background, as evidenced by strong record of research publications and presentations.
+- A background that includes appropriate research experience as evidenced by a strong record of research publications and presentations

-- Excellent written and oral communication skills as demonstrated by participation in scientific conferences and publication in high impact journals
+- Excellent written and oral communication skills and interpersonal skills

 - Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.